luigimorel/devc-docker-demo/README.md

 ### Installation

-1. Clone the project to you account
+1. Fork the project to your account and clone using:

    ```bash